-- Does the wireless device or computer that you are using find your wireless network?
-If not, check the 2.4 GHz and 5 GHz LEDs on the front of the router.
-They should be lit.
-If they are not, you can press the Wireless button on the front of the router to turn the routers wireless radios back on. - If you disabled the router's SSID broadcast, then your wireless network is hidden and does not show up in your wireless client's scanning list.
-(By default, SSID broadcast is enabled.) - If your wireless device finds the network but you cannot join the network, check to make sure your wireless device is compatible with the network that you selected (2.4 GHz or 5 GHz). - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)? - If you want to check the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
-Then log in to the router and select Setup > Wireless Settings (see Wireless Settings Screen Fields on page 29).
+- Does the wireless device or computer that you are using find your wireless network? - If not, check the Wireless LEDs on the front of the router.
+It should be lit.
+If it is not, you can press the WiFi On/Off button on the back of the router to turn the router's wireless radio back on. - If you disabled the router's SSID broadcast, then your wireless network is hidden and does not show up in your wireless client's scanning list.
+By default, SSID broadcast is enabled. - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)? - If you want to view the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
+Then log in to the router, and select Wireless (see Basic Wireless Settings on page 26).